-Seniority.
-Take a look at your existing customers and determine at what seniority level are most or all decision makers.
+Take a look at your existing customers and determine what seniority level most or all decision-makers are.
 Who is able to actually sign on that dotted line?
-If 80% of the decision makers in your customer base are directions, senior directors, and vice president, target your LinkedIn ads so to specifically serve your ads to users who fit this seniority level.
+If 80% of the decision-makers in your customer base are directions, senior directors, and vice presidents, target your LinkedIn ads so to specifically serve your ads to users who fit this seniority level.
+Options include:

 - Targeting site visitors who saw your whitepaper download but didn’t submit